Fit Data with a Shallow Neural Network

 The test set error and the validation set error have similar characteristics.

-No significant overfitting has occurred by iteration 17 (where the best validation performance occurs).
+No significant overfitting has occurred by epoch 13 (where the best validation performance occurs).

 Test the network.
-After the network has been trained, you can use it to compute the network outputs.
-The following code calculates the network outputs, errors and overall performance.
+After the network has trained, you can use it to compute the network outputs.
+The following code calculates the network outputs, errors, and overall performance.

-It is also possible to calculate the network performance only on the test set, by using the testing indices, which are located in the training record.
-(See Analyze Neural Network Performance After Training for a full description of the training record.)
+It is also possible to calculate the network performance only on the test set by using the testing indices, which are located in the training record.
+For more information, see Analyze Shallow Neural Network Performance After Training.

-The output tracks the targets very well for training, testing, and validation, and the R-value is over 0.95 for the total response.
+The output tracks the responses well for training, testing, and validation sets, and the R-value is over 0.87 for the total data set.
 If even more accurate results were required, you could try any of these approaches:

 Increase the number of hidden neurons.